Quick (restaurant): Death of Benjamin Orset

 On January 22, 2011, 14-year-old Benjamin Orset died after eating two hamburgers at a Quick restaurant in Avignon, France.
 An autopsy report concluded that he died from food poisoning.
 Traces of staphylococci were detected in the boy's body, as well as in five of the eight employees.
 Quick's managing director, Jacques-Edouard Charret, refused to accept responsibility for the death of the boy.
 However, the investigation found that the death of Orset was a direct result of the meal he had eaten at Quick the day before.
 Admitting the possibility of a "local failure" rather than any problems with the products supplied centrally, Quick took control of the Avignon restaurant back from the franchisee.
 Quick also promised to "strengthen its controls and hygiene measures, which are already stricter than the legal standards".

 Morocco

 In 2003, Quick opened their first restaurant in Casablanca by the biggest movie theater in the country, Megarama.

 In 2016, the Ténor group became franchiseholder for Quick in Morocco.
 They opened in Agdal, Rabat another restaurant.
 Later in 2016, two new restaurants opened, one in Maârif, Casablanca, and the other in Gueliz, Marrakech.
 From 2017 restaurants with drive through access were opened, the first in Targa, Marrakech, followed by a second one in El Jadida in 2018 and a third one in August 2019 in Dar Bouaaza.
 Also in 2019 a Quick restaurant opened on the top floor of the Ryad Square shopping mall in Rabat, Hay Riad.
 In 2022 the first restaurant in Rabat moved to the food court of the Arribat Shopping Mall.
+In 2023, Quick opened a new restaurant in Saïdia.